 Counterintuitive as it may seem, you should start with a gentle scrub.
 "Without proper exfoliation, your moisturizer can't penetrate and doesn't do its job," says Dr. Schultz.
 Once a week, in the shower, use one containing lactic acid.
 It dissolves dead cells and acts as a humectant.
 Skip formulas with sharp grains, like walnut shells, which can be too abrasive.

 As a rule of thumb, keep showers cool and short.
 This part is important, says Dr. Marchbein: "Always moisturize at least once a day, within 60 seconds of coming out of the shower, while you are still damp.
 Your pores are open and products will absorb more efficiently."
 She also notes that the best moisturizers have a combination of emollients and humectants.
 "One of my favorite moisturizers containing glycerin is Vaseline Intensive Care Advanced Repair (with petroleum jelly and glycerin)."

 Another tip?
 Get a humidifier.
 "I like to compare it to drying a wet towel in muggy weather.
 No matter how long it sits there, it won't completely dry because of the moisture in the air," says Ling Chan, an aesthetician in New York City and founder of Ling Skincare.
 And in the case of your skin, that's a good thing.

 Flaking and feeling "tight" are normal symptoms of dryness.
 But if they're accompanied by redness, swelling, excessive itchiness, or crusting, you should consult your dermatologist.
-"It could be an allergy or something more, like eczema," says Schultz.
+It could be contact dermatitis, eczema, or psoriasis, all things that can be mistaken for dry skin," says Dr. Jaliman.
 Either way, your doctor can help treat it.